DaveParillo/cisc187-reader/docs/_sources/list/forward-list.rst.txt

    c:ref:c -> tail:w [arrowhead=vee, arrowtail=dot, dir=both, tailclip=false];

-The defining operations of a :cref:`std::forward_list` are:
+The defining operations of a :container:`forward_list` are:

 push_front
    Add a new element to the beginning of the list.